25th - 29th Oct 20218:30 am to 5:00 pm

 Entry Requirements / Eligibility:

 Applicants must be doctors registered with the Australian Health Practitioner Regulation Agency (AHPRA) and have sound language and literacy skills.
-Supervised clinical attachment can only be undertaken after the applicant has completed 6 months in primary care or sexual health.
+Supervised clinical attachment is available to those who have completed the equivalent of 6 months of full time primary care experience, such as general practice, or work in a sexual health clinic.

 Some pre-reading is required.
 We recommend you purchase:

 “Reproductive and Sexual Health: An Australian Clinical Practice Handbook.”